microsoft/playwright/docs/src/browsers.md

 ## Google Chrome & Microsoft Edge

-While Playwright can download and use the recent Chromium build, it can operate against the stock Google Chrome and Microsoft Edge browsers available on the machine.
+While Playwright can download and use the recent Chromium build, it can operate against the stock Google Chrome and Microsoft Edge browsers available on the machine (note that Playwright doesn't install them by default).
 In particular, current Playwright version will support Stable and Beta channels of these browsers.
 Here is how you can opt into using the stock browser:

 ```js tab=js-js
 // @ts-check